 Background

-The Australian Curriculum is being published on behalf of ACARA in machine readable form, in RDF/XML.
+The NSW Board of Studies Syllabus is being published in machine readable form, in RDF/XML.
 This uses Semantic Web technologies for an extensible encoding of metadata, expressed through relations between URLs.
 The framework allows more flexibility in describing curricula than would databases or traditional XML schemas.
 Identifying each curriculum objective through an unambiguous persistent URL opens up several possibilities, including

 lookup of curriculum outcomes,